vakandi/remote_access_php/README.md

-install brew with this repo > https://github.com/kube/42homebrew brew install ngrok (only for external shell php access) ngrok config add-authtoken {ngrok token} (only for external shell php access) brew install jq brew install php (if needed, not necessary) ./shell_access (add alias to be easier)
+install brew with this repo > https://github.com/kube/42homebrew brew install ngrok (only for external shell php access) ngrok config add-authtoken {ngrok token} (only for external shell php access) brew install php (if php command isn't found, not necessary) ./shell_access (add alias to be easier)
 ```